 You can make corrections in the Hemingway Editor, and copy and paste your corrected text back into your word processor.
 Or, you can go back to your original text in your word processor and make changes there.

-Note: I use the PC version of the Hemingway Editor, and I’ve found that it works well for articles, newsletters, and blog posts.
-The design team is working on some improvements, which means it may soon handle longer texts, such as book chapters.
+Note: I use the PC version of the Hemingway Editor, and I’ve found that it works well for short texts, such as articles, newsletters, and blog posts.

 Keep in mind, the Hemingway Editor is a simple text editor with proofreading features.
 Hyperlinks, bulleted lists, and images will not transfer as-is.
 You will lose some of the formatting.